 Your cost of living may be different

-The information provided in this section will help you to estimate how much it will cost you to live in Canada.
+The information in this section will help you to estimate how much it will cost you to live in Canada.

 Your life in Canada will be different than in your home country.
 You may have to take a job with lower pay while you upgrade your skills or get experience working here.
 That means your financial status could change.
 Even if you earn a higher salary in Canada than you were earning in your home country, the cost of living in Canada may be higher than you are used to.